captainbarbosa/loan-calculator/README.md

 # LoanCalculator

-A simple loan calculator that takes inputs of principal, period, and interest rate to calculate the final cost of a loan.
+A loan calculator that takes inputs of principal, period, and interest rate to calculate the final cost of a loan.

+To try it out, download the file and run it from your local machine.

-######Created as an assignment for CSC-210 at American University.
+######Created as an assignment for Introduction to Computer Science I at American University.